Area capital:

 Agde, Gruissan

 : old towns with historic quarters.
-Sète is a small port with
+Sète is a

 great beaches, Agde is located a bit inland, but close to the beaches.